-Therapist Directory Sites are Good for SEO
+Are Therapist Directory Sites Good for SEO?

 One of the many ways search engines determine what page to show your website on is by looking at how many other sites link to you … and how “important” those linking sites are.

-That said, most of these sites have an annual fee.
 Depending on your budget, it might make sense to choose sites that will actually get you new clients – and not just increase your Google rankings and SEO.

 A simple rule of thumb is this: if it’s free, you should add yourself.
 If you have to pay, do your research first.
 Here are a few things to think about:

 - Where is the site based out of?